 Our prep room was specifically designed to be the center of our business because of our philosophy...Every action taken is to ensure that your camera prep is efficient and flawless.

-For Lenses we use the industry standard Richter Cine collimator system and the Cooke Metrology projector that was developed for one of the most critical and demanding aspects of cinematography...To ensure that cinema lenses are adjusted and maintained to the highest standards possible.
+For Lenses we use the industry standard Richter Cine collimator system and the Cooke Metrology projector.
+These tools allow us to ensure that cinema lenses are adjusted and maintained to the highest standards possible.

-The Metrology projector functions like a slide projector, shining an even and bright HMI type of light onto a precision reticle test pattern.
+The Metrology projector functions like a slide projector by shining an even and bright HMI type of light onto a precision reticle test pattern.
 That test pattern is then projected through the lens onto a flat white surface in our dedicated projection room.
-This allows technicians to see how the lens handles geometric distortion of straight lines, whether there is chromatic aberration, internal barrel flare, sharpness, shading, etc.
+This allows technicians to see how the lens handles geometric distortion of straight lines, whether there is chromatic aberration, internal barrel flare, sharpness issues, etc.

 Camera body optical dimensions must fall within .0004" (Four Ten Thousandths of an inch).
 To measure this, we use the Denz FDC collimator.
 This is the optical equivalent of mechanically measuring the focal flange depth of film camera bodies.
 The Denz FDC is used by many camera manufacturers to calibrate their cameras for final assembly.

 During the summer of 1970 I was asked if I wanted a Bell & Howell 8mm home movie camera that had been dropped in a lake while filming a summer vacation.
 It took about a month to fix, but when that camera successfully exposed that first roll of film, I knew this could be a career path I would enjoy.